pablodiste/data-store/README.md

 ## Roadmap

 - Add testing coverage.
-- Integration with ktor (fetcher).
+- In-memory source of truth.
+- Improve CRUD solution, current one is naive, implement one with a working thread and a queue of updates.
 - Investigate automatic retries on error.
 - Helpers for pagination.
-- In-memory source of truth.
 - Analyze making it available for KMM.
-- Improve CRUD solution, current one is naive, implement one with a working thread and a queue of updates.
 - Add an optional memory cache.